stgm/scientific-programming-1/31 Monopoly/10 Moving around/10 Moving around.md

 Each time you land on a new position you can verify:

-* the position is up for sale: street, sation, utility?
+* the position is up for sale: street, station, utility?
 * if so, is it still 'on the market'?

 If, for example, you reach position 3 after the first trow and buy Whitechapel Road (or Brink, in the Dutch version) then you can update your list of possessions.